Princeton Public Schools

 Preschool Disabilities Classes

-Children eligible for a pre-school disabled class my attend at no cost.
-For further information contact the Princeton Public Schools’ Office of Student Services at 609-806-4200 x 2023 or 2027.
+Children eligible for a pre-school disabled class may attend at no cost.
+For further information, contact the Princeton Public Schools’ Office of Student Services at 609-806-4200 ext.
+2023 or 2027.

 Preschool General Education Classes

-Any child who is four years old on or before October 1st and is a resident in Princeton is eligible to enroll.
-There are two general education preschool classrooms with 20 spaces per classroom.
-The general preschool classrooms are at Johnson Park and Riverside elementary schools.
+Any child who is 3 or 4 years old on or before October 1st and is a resident in Princeton is eligible to enroll.
+There are six general education preschool classrooms.
+The general preschool classrooms are

 Frequently Asked Questions